Blue Card (European Union): Approval

 On 20 November 2008 the European Parliament backed the introduction of the blue card while recommending some safeguards against brain drain and advocated greater flexibility for EU Member States.
 Many of these suggestions, though, were ignored in the subsequent legislation which was passed on 25 May 2009.
 Some compromises were made, as "Member States to set quotas on Blue Card holders or to ban them altogether if they see fit."
 The Blue Card rules also could run into problems with the European Permanent Residency Directive.
 Some EU Member States are not in compliance with implementing the EU Blue Card program.
 Despite having been warned in July 2011, Austria, Cyprus and Greece have not yet transposed the rules of the Blue Card Directive, which should have been implemented before 19 June 2011.
 Today revision of this card is a highly debated topic.
 The COVID-19 pandemic exposed the aging and shrinking skilled work force in the health sector.
-Attempts have been made to make the blue card more attractive to address this problem but none have succeeded to date.
+Council Directive 2009/50/EC was repealed and replaced by Directive (EU) 2021/1883 with effect from 19 November 2023.